Switchback Travel (Jason Hummel)

 What we don’t: Pricey for an aluminum pole.

 For all-mountain skiing, sturdy aluminum poles make the most sense.
 They’re durable—usually bending from a hard impact rather than breaking like carbon fiber—and plenty lightweight for days at the resort.
-Our favorite aluminum downhill pole is the Leki Detect S, which hits the mark with its tough construction, ergonomic grips, and innovative strap system.
-It lacks the weightless feeling of a full carbon design, but it also undercuts those poles by $20 or more and should last longer.
+Our favorite aluminum downhill pole is the Leki Detect S, which hits the mark with its tough construction, ergonomic grips, and innovative strap system that we outline below.
+The Detect lacks the weightless feeling of a full carbon design, but it’s reasonably light at just over a pound per pair, has a noticeably durable feel that should hold up well over the long term, and undercuts most carbon poles by $20 or more.
+Taken together, it’s a well-rounded design that checks all the boxes for most resort-goers.

 The “S” in the name stands for Leki’s Trigger S system, which allows you to separate the strap from the pole.
 We’ve found it practical for getting on and off the chairlift, although the time saved is pretty minimal.
 There also is a safety element to the design: A built-in spring will release the strap under upward tension, disconnecting you from a potentially hazardous swinging ski pole.
-Added up, its combination of performance, features, and price make the Detect S our favorite all-around ski pole on the market for the 2023 season.
-For another quality resort design from Leki, see their Bold Lite S, which costs the same but features different grips and straps and boasts an ice tip for firmer conditions.
+Added up, its combination of performance, features, and price make the Detect S our favorite all-around ski pole on the market for the 2024-2025 season.
+A couple other quality designs from Leki to have on your radar are the Bold Lite S, which costs the same but features different grips and straps and boasts an ice tip for firmer conditions, and the Qntm Pole, a cheaper ($70) but less premium alternative with a streamlined strap design.

 See the Leki Detect S

-Ski poles aren’t all that exciting, but Volkl’s Phantastick does an admirable job at pumping some life into a relatively simple design.
+Ski poles aren’t all that exciting, but Völkl’s Phantastick does an admirable job of pumping some life into a relatively simple design.
 Specifically, the range of colors (including yellow, green, and red) and vibrant grips stand out among a pretty dull crowd of competitors.
 It also helps that they’re priced right at $59 and tough with an 18-millimeter diameter shaft, making them among the most popular ski poles on the market.
-And with the latest version of the Phantastick, you now get both standard and powder baskets, which only adds to the all-around value (past models only came with regular baskets).
+The latest version only comes with powder baskets—past models included both standard and powder baskets—but the all-around value remains hard to beat.

 Outside of the flashy appearance, the poles are standard fare but plenty good for most downhill skiers.
-The alloy construction is heavier than carbon or even premium aluminum (note: Volkl does offer a thinner 16mm variation, as well as a $99 carbon model).
-The Phantastick also lacks the slick strap system of poles like the Leki above, but it’s also significantly cheaper than a “performance” ski pole.
+The alloy construction is heavier than carbon or even premium aluminum (note: Völkl does offer a thinner 16mm variation, as well as a $99 carbon model).
+The Phantastick also lacks the slick strap system of poles like the Leki above, but it’s significantly cheaper than a “performance” ski pole.
 And that extra money could instead be allocated to better skis or boots—gear that will have a much more significant impact on true performance.
-For these reasons, the Volkl Phantastick is our favorite budget option.
-Of note: The Phantastick is out of stock at many retailers at the time of publishing, but Volkl still has most sizes and colorways available for purchase through their website.
+For these reasons, the Völkl Phantastick is our favorite budget option.
+Of note: The women's-specific version of this pole is only available in a 16-millimeter diameter but will also save you about $10.

 Basket: Powder